-The first week of school will be designated Emergency Preparedness Week.
+Emergency Preparedness Week will be held no later than the second week of school.
 During this time each drill will be practiced and evaluated for effectiveness.
 4

 Staff members designated for medical responsibilities shall have first aid and CPR certification and training in triage.